pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 Although the autoencoder successfully learned compact video representations, increasing the development training set from 100 to 500 videos did not improve downstream VideoQA accuracy.
 The larger experiment achieved **21.78%** accuracy compared with **23.46%** for the smaller development experiment, indicating that the current reconstruction-based representation learning approach, rather than the amount of development data, is the primary limitation on downstream VideoQA performance.

-The hybrid experiments indicate that these limitations are primarily attributable to representation quality rather than the downstream fusion architecture, reinforcing the importance of semantic representation learning.
+The hybrid experiment further demonstrated that these limitations are primarily attributable to representation quality rather than the downstream fusion architecture, reinforcing the importance of semantic representation learning.

 ---